Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

-Rarely, infant reflux can be a sign of a medical problem, such as an allergy, a blockage in the digestive system or gastroesophageal reflux disease (GERD).
+Rarely, infant reflux can be accompanied by worrisome symptoms, such as failure to thrive or weight loss.
+These can indicate a medical problem, such as an allergy, a blockage in the digestive system or gastroesophageal reflux disease (GERD).

-If the muscle (lower esophageal sphincter) between the esophagus and the stomach relaxes at the wrong time, stomach contents might flow up the baby's esophagus.
+If the muscle between the esophagus and the stomach (lower esophageal sphincter) relaxes when the stomach is full, food might flow up the baby's esophagus.

 When to see a doctor